Simple word indexer (10)

 Ascending locations

 It’s easiest to sort on the whole line of text, without distinguishing any fields.
 That isn’t inefficient: comparison will end as soon as the word is found to be different, and the rest on the line will be ignored.
-An added advantage of this is, that for equals words, the encoding of their location will also be taken into account for the sort.
-So when eventually displaying search results, they will be in ascending the order of words, then files, then locations within the file.
+An added advantage of this is, that for identical words, the encoding of their location will also be taken into account for the sort.
+So when eventually displaying search results, they will be in ascending order of words, then files, then locations within the file.

 If ever somebody (maybe me?) might want to implement a proximity search – looking for words that are close to each other, but not necessarily adjacent – the sorted addresses will probably make life easier.